I put off flying with my children for as long as possible. Flying by yourself is hard. Flying with a baby? Now that’s just crazy, right?!

 Getting baby a seat

-Once Emma turned 6 months I could tell that she was just too squirmy to sit in our laps during longer flights so I decided to get her a seat and it was the best thing ever!
+Once my babies turned 6 months I could tell that they were just too squirmy to sit in our laps during longer flights so I decided to get them a seat and it was the best thing ever!

 But before you haul your car seat up to the gate, make sure it’s one that’s approved for air travel.
 Check your car seat manual or look for a sticker on your car seat that says approved for aircraft and motor vehicle travel.
 Here’s even more detail from TSA about approved seating.